netdata/netdata/packaging/docker/README.md

 If you don't want to destroy and recreate your container, you can edit the Agent's `netdata.conf` file directly.
-See the above section on [configuring Agent containers](#configure-agent-containers) to find the appropriate method based on howw you created the container.
+See the above section on [configuring Agent containers](#configure-agent-containers) to find the appropriate method based on how you created the container.

 ### Add or remove other volumes